Diskettencoder/1DChess/README.md

 # 1D-Chess

 1d-chess is a chess variant where you can play the beautiful game without all those unneccessary and complicated extra dimensions.
 Play as white against the AI.
-You might initally find it more difficult than expected, but assming optimal play, is there a forced win for white?
+You might initally find it more difficult than expected, but assuming optimal play, is there a forced win for white?

 *Note:*